 Shoes designed specifically for diabetic patients, take into account the many things that can cause foot injury.
 They are designed to be supportive without putting unnecessary pressure on any part of your feet.
 If properly fitted, they should not rub or cause blisters.

 Foot problems and the need for proper footwear are nothing new to me.
 Finding the right pair of shoes has always been an issue.
 I was born with broad toes, normal to narrow heels, and sensitive skin.
 I spent my childhood and adolescent years wearing sturdy leather tie shoes because they were the only shoes available in a wide width at the time.
 Cute, stylish shoes were not an option.
 Instead, I got clunky and tease-worthy.
-Most of the time, I prefer to go barefoot.
+Most of the time, I preferred to go barefoot.